eltrino/diamantedesk-documentation/installation-guide/index.md

 ### Composer

 DiamanteDesk uses **Composer** to manage package dependencies.
-Use this [link](https://getcomposer.org/download/) to download it.
-All the following examples are be based on the assumption that the composer have been installed globally.
+Use this [link](https://getcomposer.org/download/) to download it. **You should use maximum version 1.0.3.** All the following examples are be based on the assumption that the composer have been installed globally.

 ## Installation of a Standalone Application